dapr/proposals/20260304-RBS-workflow-history-propagation-signing.md

 The chain works as follows:

-1. **Root workflow creation**: When a workflow is created and the first `OrchestratorStarted` event is processed, the runtime computes the canonical digest of those events, signs it with the hosting identity's certificate, and persists a `HistorySignature` as `signature-000000` in the actor state store with `start_event_index=0`, `event_count=N`, and `previous_signature_digest = empty`.
+1. **Root workflow creation**: When a workflow is created and the first `OrchestratorStarted` event is processed, the runtime computes the canonical digest of those events, signs it with the hosting identity's certificate, persists the certificate as `sigcert-000000`, and persists a `HistorySignature` as `signature-000000` in the actor state store with `start_event_index=0`, `event_count=N`, `certificate_index=0`, and `previous_signature_digest = empty`.
 2. **Subsequent orchestrator executions**: Each time the orchestrator is re-invoked (new events arrive), the runtime creates a new `HistorySignature` covering the new event range, chaining it to the previous signature via `previous_signature_digest`.
+If the current identity certificate matches the last entry in the certificate table, the same `certificate_index` is reused.
+If the certificate has rotated, a new `SigningCertificate` entry is appended (e.g., `sigcert-000001`) and the new index is used.
 The new signature is persisted as `signature-000001`, etc.
 3. **Cross-app child workflow**: When a child workflow runs on a different app (different identity), it creates its own signature chained to the parent's last signature.
 Since signatures are already persisted, the parent's signing metadata is simply included when propagating.
 4. **Verification**: A verifier walks the chain from root to leaf.
-For each signature, it recomputes the canonical digest of the referenced event range and checks it against `events_digest`, then verifies the cryptographic signature against the certificate.
+For each signature, it resolves the `certificate_index` to the corresponding `SigningCertificate`, recomputes the canonical digest of the referenced event range and checks it against `events_digest`, then verifies the cryptographic signature against the certificate.
 Certificate validity is checked against the timestamp of the last event in the signed range (which is covered by the digest and thus tamper-proof).

 **Signing lifecycle within a single workflow execution:**